Thinkmill/manypkg/packages/gatsby-source-workspace/README.md

 # @manypkg/gatsby-source-workspace

-> Add information about worksapces in a monorepo to gatsby
+> Add information about workspaces in a monorepo to gatsby

 This package is a stepping-stone package, providing the most important bits of information in a monorepo directly through to you in the graphql.